kigsmtua/kigsmtua.github.io/_posts/2018-09-13-building-a-time-based-task-queue.markdown

 **how the worker module is build is build:<br/>**

 The worker  polls for the queue by getting the messages ready for execution.
-The messages ready for execution are gotten as below.
+The messages ready for execution are retrieved as below.
 ```java
 /**
  * Get the messages that are ready to execute.
 Messages only leave the queue